arq5x/gemini/docs/content/tools.rst

 - Sites are automatically phased by transmission when parents are present in order to remove false positive candidates.

   a.
 If data from one or both parents are unavailable and the child's data was not phased prior to loading into GEMINI,
-     all comp_het variant pairs will automatically be given priority == 2
+     all comp_het variant pairs will automatically be given at most priority == 2.
+If there's only a single parent and both the parent and the affected are HET at both sites, the candidate will have priority 3.

   b. `--max-priority x` can be used to set the maximum allowed priority level at which candidate pairs are included in the output.